tediyang/players-club-relationship/backend/README.md

 ## **Use Case & Why a Graph Database?**

 - Use case: model professional football players and their relationships to clubs.
 The application needs to answer relationship-centric queries such as "which players played together at a club", "shortest connection (degrees) between two players through clubs and teammates" etc.
 - Why a graph DB: graphs are a natural fit for highly connected data.
 They express relationships as first-class citizens enabling fast traversal queries (neighborhood searches, pathfinding, pattern matching) which are inefficient in tabular relational joins.
-Graph databases make it simple and performant to run queries such as multi-hop traversals, shortest paths, and pattern matching for teams and transfers.
+Graph databases make it simple and performant to run queries such as multi-hop traversals, shortest paths, and pattern matching for players which will require multiple joins and CTEs leading to very high operational cost in relational database.

 ## **Graph Data Model (conceptual)**